 I am a self-taught pattern and textile designer who believes in living with purpose and surrounding yourself with well designed, high quality objects.
 I want create pieces that make a house a home.

-My yarn is my guarantee for immorality.
-Because I have to use it all before I die.
+My yarn stash is my guarantee for IMMORTALITY … because I have to use it all before I die.

 Although our hats begin in a pasture, they transcend the farm in style and artistry.
 The result is eco-fabulous headwear, handmade from the grass up!

 My work is an exploration of the relation between the whimsical and the mysterious.
 Drawing inspiration from nature and fantasy I combine natural materials and found objects to create the inhabitants of my imagined world.

 I am drawn to weaving because of the fiber, color, and structure.
 To create a piece of fabric from a single strand of yarn which becomes useful and artistic is gratifying.
 There are many steps in the weaving process and I enjoy using all the equipment and tools which make the process fun and exciting.